2017 UC Davis Aggies football team

 The 2017 UC Davis football team represented the University of California, Davis as a member of the Big Sky Conference during the 2017 NCAA Division I FCS football season.
 Led by first-year head coach Dan Hawkins, UC Davis compiled an overall record of 5–6 with a mark of 3–5 in conference play, placing eighth in the Big Sky.
 The Aggies played home games at Aggie Stadium in Davis, California.

-Previous season

-The Aggies finished the 2016 season 3–8, 2–6 in Big Sky play to finish in a four-way tie for ninth place.

-On November 21, 2016, head coach Ron Gould was fired.
-He finished at UC Davis with a four-year record of 12–33.
-On November 30, the school hired Dan Hawkins as head coach.

 Schedule

 Despite Portland State also being a member of the Big Sky Conference, the September 16 game against UC Davis was considered a non-conference game.